sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/scatterplot_medias.html %}

 Clearly, there is a difference!
-Even though the outlets are situated within a relatively tiny part of the area, there are significant differences in the two sores.
+Even though the outlets are situated within a relatively tiny part of the area, there are significant differences in the two scores.
 Let's consider two extremes: the New York Times and ESPN.
 The reputable New York Times, a daily newspaper, has an average compound score of $0.085$, while the sports magazine ESPN, providing the latest updates from the American sports life, receives a score of $0.278$ - more than three times as high.
 On the other hand, the subjectivity scores of the outlets are $0.344$ and $0.405$, respectively.
 The differences are clear and statistically significant by our methods.
 Is this an example of a general trend for newspapers and sports magazines?

 For further investigations, we average the scores within each category, eventually getting the following distributions: